 Puerto Natales is in the Eastern Standard Time zone.

 To call Puerto Natales from the United States, dial 011 (America’s international access code) +56 (Chile’s country code) + the city code (61 in Puerto Natales) + the local number.
 To place an international call from Puerto Natales, first dial 00 (the international access code) and the appropriate country code.
 To call the United States, dial 00 + 1 (the U.S. country code) + area code + local number.

 The electricity in Puerto Natales is 220 volts and the plugs have two round pins, like those in Europe.
 An international adaptor is needed for all other types of plug.

 A valid passport, along with evidence of return or onward flight, is required for U.S. citizens traveling to Chile.
-A visa must be purchased at the airport for US $140.
+A tourist card will be given at the airport.